 96 cycles without hypnosis resulted in:

 - 14.4% implantation rate

-So you can see why we’re so excited about the chances of conception being around double!
+So you can see why everyone’s so excited by it!

 But what is IVF hypnosis and how can you use it?